-There is no treatment that cures Alzheimer's disease or alters the disease process in the brain.
-In advanced stages of the disease, complications from severe loss of brain function — such as dehydration, malnutrition or infection — result in death.
+There is no treatment that cures Alzheimer's disease.
+In advanced stages, severe loss of brain function can cause dehydration, malnutrition or infection.
+These complications can result in death.

 Brain changes associated with Alzheimer's disease lead to growing trouble with:

-People with Alzheimer's may:
+People with Alzheimer's disease may:

-- Repeat statements and questions over and over
+- Repeat statements and questions over and over.

-- Forget conversations, appointments or events, and not remember them later
+- Forget conversations, appointments or events.

-- Get lost in familiar places
+- Get lost in places they used to know well.

-- Eventually forget the names of family members and everyday objects
+- Eventually forget the names of family members and everyday objects.

-- Have trouble finding the right words to identify objects, express thoughts or take part in conversations
+- Have trouble finding the right words for objects, expressing thoughts or taking part in conversations.

 Thinking and reasoning